53947/triadblue/SECRETS_SETUP_CHECKLIST.md

    - `assistants@agentmail.triadblue.com`
 2. For each inbox, copy the UUID shown in AgentMail Dashboard
 3. Paste the 3 UUIDs into the env vars above
-4. Restart ConsoleBlue
+4. Restart BlueLink

 ### Auto-Generated (No Action Needed)

-When ConsoleBlue restarts, these are automatically created:
+When BlueLink restarts, these are automatically created:
 - ✅ 5 Projects auto-seeded
 - ✅ Agent connections auto-configured
 - ✅ Email inboxes auto-assigned
 - ✅ API keys auto-generated (one per project)

 **Access auto-generated API keys:**
-- Go to ConsoleBlue → API Keys → Project Keys
+- Go to BlueLink → API Keys → Project Keys
 - Copy the key for each project below

 ---